-The Commission's findings with respect to the need for Duke's proposed program, the appropriate size of the program, and the regulatory treatment of the costs of the program lead to the conclusion that the Certificate of Convenience and Necessity requested by Duke should be granted, but only on the condition that the total capacity of the program be limited to 10 MW and that the costs of the program to be recovered through the REPS and REPS EMF riders pursuant to G.S.
-62-133.8(h)(1)(a) be limited as stated herein.
+The Commission's findings with respect to the need for Duke's proposed program, the appropriate size of the program, and the regulatory treatment of the costs of the program lead to the conclusion that the Certificate of Convenience and Necessity requested by Duke should be granted, but only on the conditions that (1) the total capacity of the program be limited to 10 MW, (2) the costs of the program to be recovered through the REPS and REPS EMF riders pursuant to G.S.
+62-133.8(h)(1)(a) be limited as stated herein, and (3) in a future proceeding the Commission will determine whether the cost of the program in excess of the amount recoverable through the REPS and REPS EMF riders may be recovered in base rates.